LPardue/draft-pardue-quic-siduck/draft-pardue-quic-siduck.md

 # Security Considerations

-There are not beleived to be any further security considerations beyond those presented in {{!I-D.ietf-quic-transport}}.
+There are not believed to be any further security considerations beyond those presented in {{!I-D.ietf-quic-transport}}.

 # IANA Considerations